g1mendoza/cse15l-lab-reports/index.md

 index2
 ````

  And then i was able to see this:

 ![Image](Step7(editCode).png)

-to exit i did:
+To exit i did:

 ````
 Ctrl-c